Who and what does the grant cover

 The (max.)
 10 pages must include:

-- Work information: Artist, title, year, materials, dimensions, edition.
+• Work details: Artist, title, year, materials, dimensions, edition.

-- Photo/photos of the artwork.
-The image material must have a scope, size, and resolution that clearly illustrate the artwork.
-Include multiple angles if relevant, as well as detail shots where they contribute to understanding the work.
+• Photos of the work.
+The visual material must have sufficient scope, size, and resolution to clearly illustrate the work.
+Include multiple angles if relevant, as well as detail images where they contribute to the understanding of the work.

-- If art work is by deceased artist: Documentation of provenance.
+• If the work is created by a deceased artist: Documentation of provenance.

-- If applying for several works: A prioritized list.
+• If applying for multiple works: A prioritized list.

-- If the artwork is sold by a private individual: An independent, expert pricing of the artwork.
+• If the work is sold by a private individual: Independent expert valuation of the work.

-- If the artwork is sold directly by the artist at a price above DKK 500,000: An independent, expert pricing of the artwork.
+• If the work is sold directly by the artist at a price exceeding DKK 500,000: Independent expert valuation of the work.

 Reporting